Szebastian31/Consensus_Weather/README.md

 # Consensus Weather

-A playful weather app (in the spirit of the *(Not Boring) Weather* look) that shows a **36-hour forecast**, a **part-by-part** day/night breakdown, and a **7-day outlook** for **any city you add**.
+A playful weather app that shows a **36-hour forecast**, a **part-by-part** day/night breakdown, and a **7-day outlook** for **any city you add**.
 Every number is a **live average of 7 national weather models** — ECMWF, DWD ICON, NOAA GFS, MET Norway (Yr), Météo-France, JMA and ECCC — fetched from the free [Open-Meteo](https://open-meteo.com) API (no API key, no account).
 It also shows sun/moon rise & set with the current moon phase, a live pollen count, air quality, and lifestyle tips.
 The background is a living sky gradient that shifts with the time of day and conditions.
 Gliwice ships as an offline fallback so the app shows something even with no connection.

 The app is a self-contained web app.
 It runs two ways from the same file:
 - wrapped in a native Android **WebView** and installed as a normal **APK**, and